openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 *Background information – Quiz-Engine:*

-Quizzes in openHPI are safed „versionized“, which means that each editing (and publication) of a quiz generates a new version.
+Quizzes in openHPI are saved „versionized“, which means that each editing (and publication) of a quiz generates a new version.
 If a user wants to take the quiz, a copy with the latest version of that quiz is safed in a special table.
 Therefore, a modification of the already released quiz doesn’t have an impact on already submitted questions.
 Regrading only corrects the POINTS for submitted answers, not the answers themselves.
 So please be aware that here an inconsistency between corrected answers of a student and his points can arise.

 Possible mistakes during quizdesign, which can lead to a regrading, can be as follows:
  - Unclear answers.
 The choice of answers can be interpreted in a way, that is not corresponding to the desired answer scheme.